 These thoughts occupy my mind a great deal, even going beyond the question of politics.
 Can we pass along to the next generation the ability to disagree without demeaning?
 Can we pass along the ability to engage in difficult conversations without demonizing those who disagree?
 I am no fan of “political correctness” on either side of the aisle, in the sense that it limits the topics that one is allowed to talk about.
 It is my hope that our nation, our society, and our children will find ways to find common ground on any topic while still allowing “the other side” to maintain their human dignity.

 8/18/16 - Cotswolds Journal, 2016

 In the Summer of 2013, my wife Martha and I took a "walking holiday" in northern Scotland, and loved every minute of it (as an earlier blog post will attest).
-This summer, we decided to try it again, this time in the beautiful Costwolds region of England.
-Close to Oxford, and to Stratford-upon-Avon, the Costwolds area contains literally dozens of beautiful and historic villages, and we passed through many of them.
+This summer, we decided to try it again, this time in the beautiful Cotswolds region of England.
+Close to Oxford, and to Stratford-upon-Avon, the Cotswolds area contains literally dozens of beautiful and historic villages, and we passed through many of them.
 Our hike took us through some bucolic countryside as well.
 What follows is my journal of our recent hiking vacation.

 Sunday, June 26 / Monday, June 27